Design and Technology

 Local Context

-Our school has close links with Dock Museum – our local museum – where pupils can study artefacts linked to their topics.
-We use the area around us to inspire DT projects such as the creation of bird feeders to help support the local environment .
+Our school has close links with the Dock Museum – our local museum – where pupils can study artefacts linked to their topics.
+We use the area around us to inspire DT projects such as the creation of bird feeders to help support the local environment.

-Pupils are fortunate to benefit from a selection of hardware including a well-resourced cooking cupboard and many items for making in the design and technology cupboard.
+Pupils are fortunate to benefit from a selection of hardware including a well-resourced cooking area.
+Some DT resources are shared and stored in the Teacher Resource Room or on the DT trolley in the cellar and teachers order topic-specific consumables for DT.

 Thoughtful Questioning